Shazwazza/Examine/docs/v2/docs-v1-v2/searching.md

 var results = query.Execute();
 ```

-This will boost the term `CWS_Home` and make enteries with `nodeTypeAlias:CWS_Home` score higher in the results.
+This will boost the term `CWS_Home` and make entries with `nodeTypeAlias:CWS_Home` score higher in the results.

 ## Proximity